Tholoi Fortress near Alagni

 The fortress’s primary functions were likely twofold:

-• Surveillance: Its hilltop location provided an unparalleled vantage point for monitoring the surrounding area, including Alagni village and the fertile Messara Plain.
+• Surveillance: Its hilltop location provided an unparalleled vantage point for monitoring the surrounding area, including Alagni village.

 Historical Timeline